-^{††} Pursuant to the Sale Order, the Collateral securing the Notes and Bonds (which had an aggregate original principal amount of approximately \$145 million) was determined to be \$20.4 million, which was required to be paid to the holders of the Note and Bonds from the proceeds of the Sale Transaction.
+Pursuant to the Sale Order, the Collateral securing the Notes and Bonds (which had an aggregate original principal amount of approximately \$145 million) was determined to be \$20.4 million, which was required to be paid to the holders of the Note and Bonds from the proceeds of the Sale Transaction.
 Pursuant to the Settlement and Lockup Agreement, such holders received an additional \$9.6 million on the Closing Date on account of their asserted claim for the postpetition diminution in the value of their Collateral.
-The Bondholders have agreed to accept up to an additional \$6 million in accordance with the provisions of Class 2 in satisfaction of their Collateral value diminution claim.
+Weirton has agreed to pay up to an additional \$6 million in accordance with the provisions of Class 2 in satisfaction of the Collateral value diminution claim of the holders of the Notes and Bonds.
+Accordingly, the Claims of holders of the Notes and Bonds are allowed at an aggregate amount of \$36 million in Class 2, of which \$30 million has already been paid, and such Claims will be allowed in the aggregate amount of \$109.5 million in Class 4.